 The extension is to stand in contrast with the old farmhouse through a different shape and materials yet be connected through newly created courtyards and views.
 The intended works and refurbishment will give the property a nice balanced feel of old & new world.

-It is proposed to introduce an extension to the front / south of the main house to maximise sunlight within the building.
+The introduction of the extension to the front / south of the main house is to maximise sunlight to the interior.
 The extension is single-storey and shaped so as not to prevent light falling into the existing main house.
 Additionally the shape lines up with the outhouse to the west to create a new and well defined outdoor space which will catch the summer evening sun.
 To the east a proper entrance is created through a glass link between old and new.

 The extension consists of an entrance lobby and a single large room containing the kitchen, dining and sitting area.
 Additionally, the new main family room is stepped up to avail of the views of the Galtee Mountains to the south / west.